-The 2022 survey administration used the HOS 3.0 that was implemented in 2015.
+The 2023 survey administration used the HOS 3.0 that was implemented in 2015.
 The HOS 3.0 uses the Veterans RAND 12-Item Health Survey (VR-12) as the core physical and mental health outcomes measures, and the three HEDIS Effectiveness of Care measures are Management of Urinary Incontinence in Older Adults, Physical Activity in Older Adults, and Fall Risk Management.
-The HOS survey instruments are available on NCQA's website at www.ncqa.org/hedis/measures/hos.
+The HOS survey instruments are available on NCQA's website.